account-tech/multisig-rust-sdk/cli/README.md

 # Create mint proposal
 currencies propose-mint-and-transfer --name "Team Distribution" --coin-type "0x456::module::MyCoin" --amounts 1000 2000 3000 --recipients 0x123...abc 0x456...def 0x789...ghi
 ```

 ---

-## Configuration

-The CLI uses the same configuration file for authentication as the `sui client`.
-Ensure you have:

-1. A valid Sui configuration file (`~/.sui/sui_config/sui-client.yaml`)
-2. An active address with sufficient balance
-3. The keypair is Ed25519 (currently required)

----